Chocolate Hazelnut Streusel Cake

 Make the cake:

-• Grease a 9 x 5-inch loaf pan and set aside.
+2. Grease and flour a 9 x 5-inch loaf pan.

-• In a separate bowl, whisk together the breadcrumbs, chocolate sprinkles, ground hazelnuts, all-purpose flour, unsweetened cacao and baking powder until well combined.
+3. Whisk together the breadcrumbs, chocolate sprinkles, hazelnuts, flour, cacao, and baking powder.

-• Add the eggs one at a time.
+5. Add the eggs one at a time.
 Wait until each is thoroughly combined before adding the next.
-Scrape down the sides and bottom of the mixer with a rubber or silicon spatula to make sure the eggs are properly combined with the brown sugar and butter.

-• Slow the mixer down to the lowest speed and add the dry mixed ingredients in thirds until the dry ingredients are just incorporated.
+6. Turn the mixer speed down to low.
+Add the dry mixed ingredients in thirds until fully combined.

 Make the brown sugar streusel:

-• Place the unsalted butter, brown sugar and all-purpose flour into a bowl.
-Use your fingers or a large fork to rub the mixture together until it begins to combine.
+1. Place the butter, brown sugar, and flour into a bowl.
+Use your fingers or a large fork to rub the mixture together until combined.

-• Sprinkle the salt over the mixture, add the pinch of nutmeg and continue to combine until the mixture resembles streusel.
+2. Sprinkle the salt over the mixture, and add a pinch of nutmeg.

 You may also like